tomcam/vuepress.github.io/custom1.md

 ![Screen shot of the minimal VuePress theme named starter1 ](/assets/img/starter1-vue-theme.png)

-You can find a repository at https://github.com/tomcam/vuepress-theme-starter1
+You can find a repository at https://github.com/tomcam/vuepress-theme-starter1.

+Next: Add [Styles](./custom2.md) to your custom theme.